 Cold peanut noodle salad is also one that I like to throw in the cooler for road-trips, as I did recently on a trip to Michigan.
 (More on that in a future post!)

-What type of noodles should I use for cold peanut noodle salad?
+What type of noodles should I use?

 Usually recipes for a cold noodle salad like this one use long noodles like linguine, spaghetti, or long rice noodles.
 However, I prefer to use a shorter pasta for my cold noodle salads – like fusilli or penne.